ericwu13/zsim/README.md

    earlier Pin versions have strange performance regressions on this machine (extremely low IPC).

 3. zsim requires some additional libraries.

+   For Centos 7/RHEL 7:
+     * elfutils-libelf-devel
+     * hdf5-devel
+     * libconfig-devel
+     * scons

+   For Ubuntu:
+     * libelfg0
+     * libconfig
+     * libhdf5
+     * scons

-If they are not installed in your system, you will need to download and build them:
+   If they are not available with your package manager, you will need to download and build them:

   3.1 libconfig, http://www.hyperrealm.com/libconfig.
 You may use the system's
       package if it's recent enough, or build your own.
 To install locally, untar,